-PSP is often misdiagnosed as Parkinson's disease, especially early in the disorder, as they share many symptoms, including stiffness, movement difficulties, clumsiness, bradykinesia (slow movement), and rigidity of muscles.
-However, PSP progresses more rapidly than Parkinson's disease.
+PSP is often misdiagnosed as Parkinson's disease, especially early in the disorder.
+The two disorders share many symptoms; however, PSP progresses more rapidly than Parkinson's.

-There are several key differences between PSP and Parkinson's disease:
+There are several key differences between PSP and Parkinson's:

-- Problems with speech and swallowing are much more common and severe in PSP than in Parkinson's disease and tend to show up earlier in the disease.
+- Problems with speech and swallowing are much more common and severe in PSP than in Parkinson's and usually show up earlier in the disease.

-- Tremor is rare in PSP but very common in individuals with Parkinson's disease.
+- Tremor is rare in PSP but very common in individuals with Parkinson's.

 Who is more likely to get PSP?

-The exact cause of PSP is unknown, but research suggests that it involves a gradual deterioration of brain cells in a few specific areas in the brain, mainly in brain stem.
+The exact cause of PSP is unknown, but research suggests that it involves progressive damage to cells in a few specific areas in the brain, mainly in the brain stem.
 The death of brain cells in one of these areas, the substantia nigra, accounts in part for the motor symptoms that PSP and Parkinson's have in common.
 The tau protein deposits that accumulate in nerve cells in PSP appear to spread to different regions of the brain and cause cells to stop working and die.
 This in turn destroys the neuronal connections that underlie healthy brain function.

-PSP is usually sporadic, meaning that it occurs infrequently and without a known cause.
+PSP is usually sporadic, meaning that it occurs randomly without a known cause.
 In very few cases, the disease results from mutations in the MAPT gene.
-This mutation provides faulty instructions for making tau to the nerve cell.
-Genetic factors have not been implicated in most individuals.
+This mutation provides faulty instructions for making tau in brain cells.
+For most people with PSP, no known genetic factor is found.

 Several theories suggest that PSP might be caused by:

-- Random genetic mutations—the kind that occur in individuals all the time—happen to occur in particular cells or certain genes, in a specific combination that injures these cells.
+- Random genetic changes that occur in particular cells or genes in a specific combination that injures these cells.

-- Exposure to some unknown chemical in food, air, or water, which slowly damages certain vulnerable areas of the brain, mimicking a neurological disorder found on Guam and on a few neighboring islands.
+- Exposure to some unknown environmental factor (such as chemicals in food, air, or water), which slowly damages certain vulnerable areas of the brain.

 - Cellular damage caused by free radicals, which are reactive molecules produced continuously by all cells during normal metabolism.
-Although the body has built-in mechanisms for clearing free radicals from the system, scientists suspect that—under certain circumstances—free radicals can react with and damage other molecules.
+Although the body has built-in ways to clear free radicals from the body, scientists suspect that—under certain circumstances—free radicals can react with and damage other molecules.

 How is PSP diagnosed and treated?

 Currently there are no tests or brain imaging techniques to definitively diagnose PSP.
 A physician will review your medical history and perform a physical and neurological exam.
-Identifying early gait problems, problems moving the eyes, speech and swallowing abnormalities, as well as ruling out other similar disorders is important.
-Diagnostic imaging may show shrinkage at the top of the brain stem and help doctors examine brain activity in known areas of degeneration.
+It is important to identify problems with gait, eye movements, speech, and swallowing early.
+Exams can help rule out other similar disorders.
+Diagnostic imaging may show shrinkage at the top of the brain stem and help doctors examine brain activity in certain areas.

-- Parkinson's disease medications, such as ropinirole, rarely provide additional benefit.
-In some individuals, other antiparkinsonian medications, such as levodopa, can treat the slowness, stiffness, and balance problems associated with PSP, but the effect is usually minimal and short-lasting.
+- Parkinson's disease medications rarely help people with PSP.
+In some individuals, levodopa can treat the slowness, stiffness, and balance problems associated with PSP, but the effect is usually minimal and short-lasting.

 - Some antidepressant drugs may offer some benefits beyond treating depression, such as pain relief and decreasing drooling.

-- Weighted walking aids can help individuals avoid falling backward.
+- Weighted walking aids can reduce the risk of falling backward.

-- Bifocals or special glasses called prisms are sometimes prescribed to remedy the difficulty of looking down.
+- Bifocals or special glasses called prisms can help reduce difficulty looking down.

-Deep brain stimulation—which uses surgically implanted electrodes and a pacemaker-like medical device to deliver electrical stimulation to specific areas in the brain to block signals that cause the motor symptoms of several neurological disorders—and other surgical procedures commonly used in individuals with Parkinson's disease have not been proven effective in PSP.
+Deep brain stimulation via devices that deliver electrical stimulation to parts of the brain and other surgical procedures commonly used in Parkinson's have not proven effective in PSP.

 What are the latest updates on PSP?

-PSP is one of the diseases being studied as part of the NINDS Parkinson's Disease Biomarkers Program.
-This major NINDS initiative is aimed at discovering ways to identify individuals at risk for developing Parkinson's disease and related disorders, and to track the progression of these diseases.
+PSP is one of the disorders being studied as part of the NINDS Parkinson's Disease Biomarkers Program.
+This initiative is aimed at discovering ways to identify individuals at risk for developing Parkinson's and related disorders, and to track the progression of these diseases.
 NINDS also supports clinical research studies to develop brain imaging that may allow for earlier and more accurate diagnosis of PSP.

 Understanding genetics and the tau protein

 Scientists hope to understand the mechanisms involving tau that lead to PSP and its symptoms.
-Tau can exist in multiple shapes, or conformations, and research has shown that some of these conformations are harmful, leading to the buildup of toxic clumps and disruption of normal molecular signaling pathways inside cells.
-NINDS supports a number of studies that aim to characterize and distinguish the different conformations of tau and to better understand the role of accumulated tau protein in disease.
+NINDS supports research to characterize and distinguish the different formations of the tau protein and to better understand the role of accumulated tau protein in PSP.
 Other studies are exploring ways to improve how to image or visualize tau in the brain.

-Animal models of PSP and other tau-related disorders, including fruit fly and zebrafish models, may identify basic disease mechanisms and lead to preclinical testing of potential drugs.
-Other studies in animal models and patients focus on learning about the parts of the brain affected by PSP, such as those involved in motor control and sleep, which may also yield insights into disease mechanisms and treatments.
+Animal or cell models may identify how PSP occurs and progresses, and this knowledge may lead to the discovery of potential therapies.
+Other studies in animal models and patients focus on learning about the parts of the brain affected by PSP, such as those involved in motor control and thinking, which can also help us better understand the disease mechanisms.

 The Rare Diseases Clinical Research Network, led by NIH's National Center for Advancing Translational Sciences (NCATS), is designed to facilitate research collaboration, study enrollment, and data sharing among rare diseases researchers.
 The Rare Diseases Clinical Research Network funded under this project studies neurological disorders, including PSP.